joshday/JuliaForDataScience.jl/docs/src/01-intro.md

 ## 1.2 Installing Packages

 Julia comes with the **Pkg** package manager to help you install and keep track of dependencies for different projects.
+A thorough overview of how to use **Pkg** is available at [https://docs.julialang.org/en/v1/stdlib/Pkg/](https://docs.julialang.org/en/v1/stdlib/Pkg/)

 - First, load **Pkg**